aivirrne/aivirrne/README.md

 I'm Zina, a QA Engineer with a passion for learning and growing in tech 👩‍💻 \
 I have a year of experience in manual software tesing and have worked on several projects, testing various web and desktop applications \
+\
 🇵🇱 Based in Wroclaw, Poland \
 🌱 I’m currently learning Automated Testing on JavaScript \
 💡 I love to keep learning and trying out new things, that's why I have a variety of projects on my page \
-🎨 When I'm not testing, you can find me painting — unwinding and destressing after a long day
+🎨 When I'm not testing, you can find me painting — unwinding and destressing after a long day \
+\
+Let's connect and build something amazing together! ✨

 ### Languages and Tools